Foreign Languages

 Implementation

-In KS2, each class has a timetabled Spanish lesson for 40 minutes a week for two terms of the year.
+In KS2, each class has a timetabled Spanish lesson of 60 minutes each week for either one or two terms of the year.
 The Scheme of Work ensures that lessons provide an appropriate balance of spoken and written language and that lessons build on prior learning.

 The two underlying principles of the Scheme of Work are that:

-- Children should enjoy their early years of learning Spanish and value the sights and sounds of Spain, the rhythm of the language and gain pleasure from accessing and understanding the written word.
+• Children should enjoy their early years of learning Spanish and value the sights and sounds of Spain, the rhythm of the language and gain pleasure from accessing and understanding the written word with a focus on extended pieces of writing.

 Impact